jamatics/pi_ctag/metabolicCost/metabolicCost_ctag/src/README.md

 following sub options: 1.
 Sitting or 2.
 Standing or 3.
 Standing and Bending

 opt1a: if user chooses 2.
-Other tasks then user must select one of the following 22 options: 1: Stoop lift or 2: Squat lift or 3: One hand lift or 4: Arm lift or
+Other tasks then user must select one of the following 22 options:

-5. Stoop lower or 6.
-Squat lower or 7.
-Arm lower or 8.
-Walking or 9.
-Carrying, loads held at arms length at sides (1 or 2 hands) or 10.
-Carrying, loads held against thighs or against waist or 11.
-Holding, at arms length, against thighs or at sides(2 hands) or 12.
-Holding against waist or 13.
-Holding, at arms length in one hand or 14.
-Pushing/pulling, at bench height (0.8 meters) or 15.
-Pushing/ pulling, at 1.5 meters height or 16.
-Lateral movement of arms of 180 degrees, 2 hands or 17.
-Lateral movement of arms of 180 degrees, 1 hand or 18.
-90 degrees arms lateral movement, standing, 1 or 2 hands or 19: 90 degrees arms lateral movement, sitting, 2 hands or 20.
-90 degrees arms lateral movement, sitting, 1 hand or 21: Forward movement of arms, standing, 1 or 2 hands or 22: Forward movement of arms, sitting, 1 or 2 hands
+1: Stoop lift or

+2: Squat lift or

+3: One hand lift or

+4: Arm lift or

+5. Stoop lower or

+6. Squat lower or

+7. Arm lower or

+8. Walking or

+9. Carrying, loads held at arms length at sides (1 or 2 hands) or

+10. Carrying, loads held against thighs or against waist or

+11. Holding, at arms length, against thighs or at sides(2 hands) or

+12. Holding against waist or

+13. Holding, at arms length in one hand or

+14. Pushing/pulling, at bench height (0.8 meters) or

+15. Pushing/pulling, at 1.5 meters height or

+16. Lateral movement of arms of 180 degrees, 2 hands or

+17. Lateral movement of arms of 180 degrees, 1 hand or

+18. 90 degrees arms lateral movement, standing, 1 or 2 hands or

+19: 90 degrees arms lateral movement, sitting, 2 hands or

+20. 90 degrees arms lateral movement, sitting, 1 hand or

+21: Forward movement of arms, standing, 1 or 2 hands or

+22: Forward movement of arms, sitting, 1 or 2 hands

 ## Initial code structure